pakeke-constructor/umg-mod-monorepo/terrain/readme.md

     return math.noise(x/5, y/6)
 end)
 -- clears all terrain, and then generates new terrain from a height function.
--- NOTE: This function will have no effect until you call terrainObj:finalize()
+-- NOTE: This function will have no effect until you call terrainObj:sync()

 local img = graphics.newImage("assets/my_heightmap.png")